Brandt-moreThan4/Blog_Aggregator/README.md

 ## To Implement:
 * Logging
 * Prefect
-* refactor add to db??
-Maybe
+* refactor add to db methods??
+* Change the db to be sotred in a google drive account that can be accessed programatically?
+Or some other option than csv
 * Convert db to postgres?
 * Schedule it to run every day
 * Validate that the links actually work
 * Blogs
-  * Alpha Arhitect: Coming soon, but I think I need to use selenium.
+  * Alpha Arhitect: Coming soon, probably,  but I think I need to use selenium.